willweste/willweste/README.md

 🚀 Check out my portfolio [willweste.com](https://willweste.com)

-I am William Westerkamp a Full Stack Web Developer and a student at James Madison University.
+I am William Westerkamp an aspiring Full Stack Web Developer and a student at James Madison University.
 I spend most of my time working on new and innovative projects.

 :mailbox: Reach out to me!